Activists’ letter aims grievances at Marc Edwards; he calls it “science anarchy”

 “I was happy,” she said.
 “I was relieved.
 Nobody else was helping.
 So to figure out a way to get help, and to be taken seriously and to prove when we’ve been saying for months and months and months was going to be brought to light.
 It was a relief.”

 Walters at the time was working with Mays; the two Flint mothers had founded the advocacy group Water You Fighting For.
 But in the years since, the two have parted ways and are reportedly longer speaking.
-Walters, who recently won the Goldman Environmental Prize for grassroots environmental activism, which carried a $200,000 award.
-She continues to support and work with Edwards, but Mays was among those who signed onto the flint complaints.com letter.
+Walters, who recently won the Goldman Environmental Prize for grassroots environmental activism, which carried a $200,000 award, continues to support and work with Edwards, but Mays was among those who signed onto the flintcomplaints.com letter.
 Mays was central in a major accomplishment of her own–as part of a class action lawsuit filed with the ACLU and the Concerned Pastors for Social Action that in its settlement required the State of Michigan to devote $100 million to pipe replacement and door-to-door filter deliveries in the city.

 In an appearance in 2017 at the premier of the NOVA documentary on the water crisis, Edwards said “America owes Flint a huge debt of gratitude.